 Wandering Spirits Coffee

-One of the newest cafes to find a permanent home in downtown St Catharines, Wandering Spirits Coffee has quite the story.
+Wandering Spirits is definitely one of the most popular coffee shops in downtown St Catharines and it comes with quite the story.
 Gregor, the driving force behind the cafe, started in kinesiology due to his love of sports but decided it wasn’t for him and went into business.
 He found himself in a business-to-business job before finishing his degree and it allowed him to network with a number of local businesses in Niagara – a true passion of his.
 This energy for connecting with people is one of the first things you’ll notice as soon as you step into Wandering Spirits Coffee.

 Shortly after this, he visited Bushel and Peck as he lived in the area for a while and they asked him to set up his coffee trailer.
 Not one to turn down an opportunity, Gregor jumped at it and was a staple in front of their storefront for over a year.
 This allowed him to build up a loyal following – and a physical location.
-While that was originally to be on Russel Avenue, delays have set that back (stay tuned!) however it meant that the stars aligned for his current location inside Living Apothecary on James Street.
+While that was originally to be on Russel Avenue, plans have changed and he is now a permanent staple of James Street.

 You’ll be greeted with a smile as you step into their storefront.
 Pop by and grab a cup of their custom roast they have in partnership with Black Sheep Coffee out of Welland.
-Of course, you can’t go wrong with a flat white but if you’re more of a tea drinker, try one of their elixirs.
-These tea concoctions are made in partnership with Living Apothecary and are absolutely delicious.
-One that really stands out is their sticky chai as these clusters of black tea, ginger, cinnamon, cloves, cardamom, black pepper and raw honey are a treat for the taste buds.
+Of course, you can’t go wrong with a flat white but I’m personally a fan of their French Toast latte, especially since they make the French toast syrup in-house!
+For the summer of 2023, they have a few new options including iced teas, coconut vanilla shaken iced espresso with cold foam and a lavender lemonade.
+They’re guaranteed to keep you cool on those hot days downtown!

 Wandering Spirits Coffee Information